W427697/Discord-/docs/contribute/code.md

 yarn start
 ```

-That will install the required prerequisites, build the code, create and link and example for a Create React App setup, and start the storybook server.
+That will install the required prerequisites, build the code, create and link an example for a Vite/React setup, and start the storybook server.

 If all goes well you should see the sandbox running.